Have you taken up running Recently ?

 In summary, the main causes of running injury are training errors, previous injury and having a high BMI.
 You are therefore unlikely to see a benefit from more stretching or buying expensive shoes but taking a sensible approach to your training and implementing strength and conditioning into your programme can go a long way to prevent bothersome running injuries.

 A Final note: some runners report finding a good benefit from passive therapies such as sports massage and trigger point dry needling.
 We often use these in conjunction with exercise as part of a rehabilitation plan when clients are seen in our clinic.

 You can also check out our Running Performance Lab, located in our clinic in Castleknock GAA Clubhouse, where we provide a platform for recovering athletes to regain their full potential.
-We review your running technique from multiple angles in our state of the art facility.
-We then analyse your run using using world leading movement capturing software (Dartfish) in order to construct a plan tailored to your needs.
+We review your running technique from multiple angles in our state-of-the-art facility.
+We then analyse your run using world-leading movement-capturing software (Dartfish) in order to construct a plan tailored to your needs.